5 Billing Best Practices From Top-Performing MyCase Customers – Webinar Recap

 Samuel Mallen:

-Fortunately, with MyCase and MyCase payments, all this data does live together and invoice generation becomes a lot more streamlined.
+Fortunately, with MyCase and MyCase payments, all this data does live together and legal invoice generation becomes a lot more streamlined.
 You can see that on our current customer base, based on feedback from them, we’ve seen average monthly time savings of about 10 to 15 hours.

 Samuel Mallen: